 Occasionally the elder generation has challenges with stairways.
 Make sure you remember and ask about wheelchair access, pool lifts and special equipment requirements..

 Take the Dog

 .
-Together with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local rentals" for local rental management companies.
-Aside from having exceptional properties, local companies provide you with top-notch service..
+In combination with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local rental homes" for local rental home management companies.
+Besides having exclusive rental properties, local companies offer you top-notch service..